 As stated in the national economy programs, establishing an economic infrastructure that will ensure sustainable growth in Turkey, encouraging value-added production in sectors with intense competitive power, supporting exports and employment have the top priority.

-For a sustainable growth model rising from the bottom, Şekerbank supports the UN's SKA-8, SKA-9 and SKA-17 objectives by directing its resources to value-added domestic production, qualified workforce increase and exports.
+For a sustainable growth model rising from the bottom, Şekerbank supports the UN's SDG-8, SDG-9 and SDG-17 objectives by directing its resources to value-added domestic production, qualified workforce increase and exports.

 Prioritizing companies that protect their employment, provide value-added production and increase their exports for a sustainable economic growth, Şekerbank supports responsible investments in this scope with free, discounted products and services.

 'Our Door is Open to Tradesmen' platform ...